 Institute colleagues have been collaborating with partner organisations through the Salford Dementia Action Alliance, the Greater Manchester Dementia Research Consortium and the Greater Manchester Active and Healthy Ageing Coalition.

 As part of our collaboration with the University of Manchester and Manchester Metropolitan University we are hosting the Greater Manchester Dementia Consortium on 7th February 2018 and also the Salford Dementia Action Alliance event on 19 June 2018.

 The Empowered Conversations partnership between the Salford Institute for Dementia and Six Degrees Social Enterprise offers communication training for carers of people living with dementia.
 It looks at how emotions, thinking and attitude can transform the quality and enjoyment of these relationships .

 Professor Anthea Innes

 As part of the growth of the Salford Institute for Dementia there is now a new hub space for the Institute team to connect with partner organisations which is on the Allerton Campus of the University of Salford.
 The development of the hub has been led by Professor Anthea Innes and Dr Monika Sharma.
-The new hub will also be the new venue for the Salford Institute for Dementia monthly dementia café, SIDS café, and our new Good Life club for people living with dementia in the local area.
+The hub will also be the venue for the Salford Institute for Dementia monthly dementia café, SIDS café, and Good Life club for people living with dementia in the local area.